 Although the Hounds compete at the "club" level, we are a group of serious athletes working toward a common goal.
-As recently as 2014, Loyola beat Nationally #1 Ranked Penn State in the regular season, and ultimately advanced to regional playoffs.
+As recently as 2014, Loyola beat Nationally #1 Ranked Penn State in the regular season, and ultimately advanced to the regional playoffs.

-If you have any questions, please feel free to contact our club president Cooper Davis.
+If you have any questions, please feel free to contact our club President Cooper Davis.
 His information is located under the ‘contact’ page.

 Thank you and as always,

 Find us on Facebook: Loyola University Maryland Baseball